 - 28. Lighting Details (2E272) - 29.
-Prior to the first occupation of the development hereby permitted, each residential garage shall incorporate an Electric Vehicle ready domestic charging point.
+Each residential garage shall incorporate an Electric Vehicle ready domestic charging point prior to the first occupation of the dwelling to which it relates.

 Reason: To ensure construction of a satisfactory development and to promote sustainable development in accordance with Policies 5, 19 and 20 of Hertfordshire's Local Transport Plan (adopted 2018) and Policy DES4 of the East Herts District Plan (adopted 2018).